ahmedyounes/ts-learn-1/README.md

   Note: Read carefully comments in index2.ts
 - Ts will help us to catch errors while we are coding

-- Lets move to index3.ts
+- Lets move to index3.ts and focus on comments inside of it